nogibjj/int6_individual2/README.md

 Project dependencies can be found in Cargo.toml.
 Notable dependencies include **rusqlite** for connecting to SQLite database, **csv** for extracting and loading data as a csv format, and **prettytable-rs** for better formatting of outputs.

 ## Preparation
-1. Open codespaces
-2. Wait for container to be built and virtual environment to be activated

 ### Rust Preparation and Installation
 #### Option 1: Download Prerequisites
 * (Open Codespaces)